Shinshu Brave Warriors

-The Shinshu Brave Warriors is a professional basketball team that competes in the first division of the Japanese B.League.
-The team was formed in 2011 and as of the 2016–17 season played in the Central Division (Naka-chiku) of the B2 League.
-The team name comes from a desire to show the tradition of the Nagano prefecture, formerly called Shinshu.
-And to liken the players to the ninja and samurai warriors who fought and trained in the area in times past.
-Their official home is in Chikuma City, just south of the prefectural capital of Nagano City, however games are sometimes played in Nagano itself or in other nearby cities such as Matsumoto.
+The Shinshu Brave Warriors (信州ブレイブウォリアーズ, Shinshū Bureibuuoriāzu) are a Japanese professional basketball team based in Naganao, Nagano Prefecture.
+The team most recently competed in the second division of the B.League.
+Starting from the 2026–27 season, the team will compete in the B.League Premier, the league's highest division, as a member of the Western Conference.
+The team plays its home games at Mashima General Sports Arena.

+The team's name refers to the traditional name for Nagano Prefecture, Shinshu, and the region's history of "warriors," such as those of the Sanada clan, the Togakushi Ninja, Kiso Yoshinaka, and the Battles of Kawanakajima.

 Team Logo

 The team logo uses three colours; blue (called Warrior Blue), silver (called Japan Alps Silver) and yellow (called Obasute Moon Yellow).
 It shows the full name of the team with a depiction of the Japanese Alps mountain range (which runs through Nagano) and a basketball shown as a moon coming over the mountains.